-Most of us have probably heard of boeuf bourguignon in relation to Julia Child’s pièce de résistance, “Mastering the Art of French Cooking”.
-Luckily, with Suvie, you don’t need to master French cooking to make and enjoy this staple of French cuisine.
+You may have heard of boeuf bourguignon in relation to Julia Child’s pièce de résistance, “Mastering the Art of French Cooking”.
+Luckily, with Suvie, you don’t need to master French cooking to make and enjoy this French staple.
 Boeuf bourguignon translates to “beef burgundy” as Burgundy wine is the most common varietal used in this recipe.
 Braising the beef for an extended period of time makes the meat tender, and lends a fuller flavor to the stew than beef stock alone.
 Enjoy this classic French stew over buttered potatoes and grab a crusty French baguette to dunk in the stew for a completely immersive experience.
 Bon appétit!

 My Cook: Boeuf Bourguignon